wewantthefunk/viper-mf/README.md

 * Arrays in COBOL.
 See above and add even more complexity.
 * Error handling.
 COBOL doesn't have error handling, such as try/catch.
 So there is no error handling added by the converter.
 There is an error handling command in CICS.
 (CICS commands will eventually be converted)
 * Quotes for literals MUST be single quotes (') in the COBOL program.
 Double quotes are not processed as literals.
+* PERIODs (.) are semi-optional.
+Not having a rigid statement delimiter, such as the semi-colon (;) in C based languages, makes for a challenge

 ## What's Next?